Required gear.

-Gears/Derailleur: We recommend a single chain ring in the front and as many gears as possible in the back within your price range.
-It's one less thing to have to think about while riding, just a single shifter up and down vs. managing the front and rear gears.
-Less to maintain and less to go wrong with the bike.
+- Gears: We recommend a single chain ring in the front and as many gears as possible in the back within your price range.
+It's one less thing to think about while riding - just a single shifter up and down vs. managing front and rear gears.
+Less to maintain and less to go wrong.

-Wheel Size: We encourage athletes to look at a 29" wheel bike if it is comfortable.
-For the riding most of the team does, having the 29" wheels will be a better ride on the non-technical sections and you can get a bit more mileage per pedal when cruising around and on straightaways.
+- Wheel Size: We encourage athletes to look at a 29" wheel bike if it is comfortable.
+29" wheels perform better on non-technical sections and give you more mileage per pedal on straightaways.
 The correct frame size is best determined by a reputable sales person at one of the local bike stores.

 Helmet

-A helmet from a local bike store is required.
+A helmet is required.
 For optimal safety, a MIPS (Multi-directional Impact Protection System) helmet is strongly recommended.
-If you already own a helmet but are unsure of its effectiveness, please consult one of the coaches for guidance.
+If you already own a helmet but are unsure of its effectiveness, consult one of the coaches for guidance.

 Gloves

 You're going to run into a tree.
 Not if, but when.
-Gloves will help keep your fingers from getting scratched up from either a fall or from brush on the sides of the trails.
+Gloves will keep your fingers from getting scratched up from a fall or from brush on the sides of the trails.

 Eyewear

 Clear or yellow lens glasses are popular.
-Sun glasses can be too dark for portions of trail riding and can make things difficult and unsafe for the riders.
-Eye protection is not required but very strongly recommended because of branches, bugs and other objects that fly around while riding.
-Eyes are very difficult to heal.
+Sunglasses can be too dark for portions of trail riding and can make things unsafe.
+Strongly recommended because of branches, bugs, and other objects that fly around while riding.

 Trail Kit

-Multi-Tool: There are lots of options for these, focus on the tools you need for your bike that you know how to use.
+- Multi-Tool: Lots of options available - focus on the tools you need for your specific bike that you know how to use.

-Spare Tube(s): Even if your bike is configured for tubeless operation, having a spare tube and air pump is key to fixing a stubborn flat and preventing a long-walk.
-With the spare tube, you will need a pair of tire-levers.
+- Spare Tube(s): Even if your bike runs tubeless, a spare tube and pump is key to fixing a stubborn flat and preventing a long walk.
+You'll also need a pair of tire levers.

-Air Source: A hand pump works well and is reliable.
-A CO2 system is much lighter but has a limited capacity.
-If you are not comfortable with CO2, there are several varieties of light-weight hand pumps.
+- Air Source: A hand pump is reliable.
+A CO2 system is lighter but has limited capacity.
+If you're not comfortable with CO2, there are several varieties of lightweight hand pumps.

 Our season runs from July to October, with weather shifting from summer heat to cooler fall days.
 Temperature changes can also occur during a single practice or race.
-Leg and arm warmers are handy for regulating body temperature without bulky gear.
-They’re compact enough to fit in a pocket but provide extra warmth when needed.
+Leg and arm warmers are handy for regulating body temperature without bulky gear - compact enough to fit in a pocket but providing real warmth when needed.